 Instead of continuing the capsule wardrobe experiment which I tried back in March, I decided I would try to build a sustainable, “slow fashion” wardrobe and have bought quite a few things from eBay in my pursuit.

 Indeed, I’ve bought a few things over the years off eBay with mostly positive results, and I’ve been able to nab some fantastic bargains through the website too.
 The only downside of course is that I am paying a lot of money to our national postal service – at least it keeps our local postman occupied.
+Sometimes when I used to order off Ebay, there used to be a large item delivery.
+You can get some good deals on there.
+But you have to know what you are looking for.

 With all of the purchases I’ve done through the years, here are some of my learnings from buying off eBay.